jingwei-a-zhang/WinAppSDK-Blog-Post/Windowing.md

 using System.Media;
 ```

-4. Create a call-back function that plays a sound inside class MainWindow : Window
+4. Create a call-back function that plays a sound in *class MainWindow : Window*:

 ##### MainAppWindow.xaml.cs:
 ```csharp